bigabdoul/BlazorFormManager/WALK-THROUGH.md

 Back to the **{APP NAMESPACE}.Server** project where we're going to add a new method to the `AccountController` class.
 The purpose of this method is to return user information for the currently logged-in user.
-Copy and paste the following `GetInfo` method into the `AccountController` class, preferrably above the `Update` method we defined earlier.
+Copy and paste the following methods into the `AccountController` class, preferrably above the `Update` method we defined earlier.

+_File: {APP NAMESPACE}.Server/Controllers/AccountController.cs_

 ```C#
 // ...code omitted for brevity